jonnonz1/nz-statute-book/acts/public/1973/volunteers-employment-protection-act-1973.md

 (1) For the purposes of section 14Y(1), an employee is discriminated against in that employee's employment if the employee's employer or a representative of that employer, by reason directly or indirectly of any of the prohibited grounds of discrimination specified in section 14Y(1),—
   (a) refuses or omits to offer or afford to that employee the same terms of employment, conditions of work, fringe benefits, or opportunities for training, promotion, and transfer as are made available for other employees of the same or substantially similar qualifications, experience, or skills employed in the same or substantially similar circumstances; or
   (b) subjects that employee to any detriment, in circumstances in which other employees employed by that employer on work of that description are not or would not be subjected to such detriment.
-(2) For the purposes of this section, detriment —
+(2) For the purposes of this section, detriment—
   (a) includes anything that has a detrimental effect on the employee's employment, job performance, or job satisfaction; but (b) does not include termination of the employee's employment.